GuanceCloud/guance-docs/docs/en/monitoring/bot-obs/spot-alive.md

 ## Start Intelligent Inspection

-### Register detection items in Guance Cloud
+### Register detection items in Guance

-In DataFlux Func, after the detection is configured, you can click run to test by directly selecting `run()` method in the page, and after clicking Publish, you can view and configure it in Guance Cloud "Monitoring/Intelligent Patrol".
+In DataFlux Func, after the detection is configured, you can click run to test by directly selecting `run()` method in the page, and after clicking Publish, you can view and configure it in Guance "Monitoring/Intelligent Patrol".

 ![image](../img/spot_alive01.png)

-### Configure Alibaba Cloud Preemptible Instance Survival Intelligent Inspection in Guance Cloud
+### Configure Alibaba Cloud Preemptible Instance Survival Intelligent Inspection in Guance

 ![image](../img/spot_alive02.png)